Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

-These schemes involve the purchase of vouchers through one of the childcare vouchers schemes such as Kiddivouchers, Edenred and Faircare which can be provided to employees.
-These can be used to pay a registered provider for childcare, who can then claim back the fees from the voucher issuer.
-There is usually an admin fee of between 2 and 5 per cent which is paid to the voucher provider in order to cover the costs of the admin involved.
+You can purchase vouchers through one of the childcare voucher schemes which can be paid to employees.
+These vouchers can be used to pay a registered provider for childcare, who can then claim back the fees from the voucher issuer.
+There is usually a fee of between 2-5% which is paid to the voucher provider in order to cover the costs of the admin involved.

-In order to meet the criteria for a childcare scheme, there are some conditions regarding its implementation:
+In order to meet the criteria for a childcare scheme, there are some conditions regarding implementation:

-- The recipient of the assistance must be a parent, legal guardian or have parental responsibility for the child in question
+• The recipient of the childcare relief must be a parent, guardian or have parental responsibility for the child

-• The employee can claim assistance until the 1st of September after the child’s 15th birthday (or 16th birthday if they are registered disabled)
+• The employee can claim assistance until 1st September after the child’s 15th birthday (16th if they are registered disabled)

-- If the childcare provider is related to the child, then they must be registered, approved and run a legitimate childcare business which also cares for other unrelated children
+• If the childcare provider is related to the child, they must be registered, approved and run a legitimate childcare business which also cares for other unrelated children

-Payments made outside the childcare scheme will not qualify for the tax and National Insurance Contribution exemptions, including:
+Childcare payments made outside the scheme will not qualify for the tax and National Insurance Contribution exemptions, including:

-- Any cash payments made to employees to help them with childcare costs
+• Any cash payments made to the employees to help them with childcare costs

-- Paying childcare bills incurred by employees directly when invoices are issued in the employee’s name rather than that of the company
+• Paying childcare bills incurred by employees directly when invoices are issued in the employee’s name rather than the company

-- Payments made under the childcare scheme which do not meet the qualifying criteria
+• Payments made under the childcare scheme which do not meet the following criteria

 Any business that participates in the childcare scheme will need to keep full records to demonstrate that all the conditions have been met, which should include:

-As a limited company, you can pay for as much childcare on your employees’ behalf as you choose to, although there are certain tax and National Insurance implications which will be affected if you exceed the published limits.
+As a limited company, you can pay for as much childcare on behalf of your employees as you choose to.
+However, there are certain tax and National Insurance implications which will be affected if you exceed the published limits.

 When a company determines how much childcare they can provide but still qualify for tax relief, there are a number of factors to be taken into account, with the most significant being the date on which the employee joined the company’s childcare scheme.

-If the employee joined the scheme prior to the 6th of April 2011, then their employer can pay for £55 per week or £243 a month which will be free of tax and National Insurance Contributions.
+If an employee joined the scheme prior to the 6th April 2011, their employer can pay for £55 per week or £243 a month, which will be free of tax and National Insurance contributions.